-2.A - Plan Review
+2.1 - Plan Review

-Alta will request available relevant data, plans, policies, and regulations currently available, as part of the Data Request Memo.
+Alta will request available relevant data, plans, policies, and regulations currently available as part of the Data Request Memo.
 Alta will review relevant approved planning documents to develop an understanding of the local policy baseline and active transportation plans and networks in Santa Rosa.
 In addition to reviewing infrastructure-focused plans, this will include consideration of the pattern of future growth and development and the impact that is expected to have on active transportation demand.
 Documents to be reviewed by Alta may include, but are not limited to:

+- 2018 Santa Rosa Bicycle and Pedestrian Master Plan

+- Adopted Santa Rosa 2035 General Plan

+- Santa Rosa Forward General Plan Update process

+- Citywide Creek Master Plan

+- Short Range Transit Plan (SRTP) for FY 2016-2025/Reimagining CityBus Plan

-- 2018 Santa Rosa Bicycle and Pedestrian Master Plan - Adopted Santa Rosa 2035 General Plan - Santa Rosa Forward General Plan Update process - Citywide Creek Master Plan - Southeast Greenway Approved General Plan Land Use Map - Santa Rosa Roseland Area/Sebastopol Road Specific Plan
+- Southeast Greenway Approved General Plan Land Use Map

+- Santa Rosa Roseland Area/Sebastopol Road Specific Plan

 - North Santa Rosa Station Are Specific Plan

 - Downtown Station Area Specific Plan

 - Santa Rosa Vision Zero Implementation Plan

 - Sonoma County Vision Zero Action Plan

-- Santa Rosa Local Road Safety Plan
+• Santa Rosa Local Road Safety Plan

 Alta will work with the City's PMT to finalize the list of approved plans to review at the onset of the project.
+Alta will also work to coordinate its recommendations with ongoing planning efforts including the South Santa Rosa Specific Plan and The Santa Rosa Avenue CBTB.
 Alta will summarize all reviewed plans in a plan review matrix highlighting key recommendations, policies, and projects which may affect the Active Transportation Plan Update as well as areas where the former Bicycle and Pedestrian Plans can be strengthened.

-2.B - Active Transportation Network Inventory
+2.2 - Active Transportation Network Inventory